TechTalk.

 It’s best practice to turn off WPS on your router after you’ve connected the devices you want.
 Once you're done, there's no reason to keep the button active.
 And this also stops strangers from using your network, who can be a threat to your cybersecurity.
 You really don’t want to let data-stealing hackers in!

-Once you’ve opened your router's admin console in your web browser, navigate to ‘Wi-Fi Settings’ (or similar).
+2. Navigate to Wi-Fi settings: Once you’ve opened your router's admin console in your web browser, click on the Wi-Fi settings option (or similar).

-Save your changes and restart your router.
+4. Save your changes: Confirm you’re happy with the changes you’ve made (if prompted) and restart your router.

 Tech tip: Disabling WPS may prevent some devices from connecting to your network.
 So, be sure to check your devices' manuals for instructions on connecting without WPS.